More Than Just Free Meals

 Nurse Scholars teach kids about nutrition and wellness at free summer meal program sites.

-United Way’s Summer Meals Program provides free and nutritious meals for children who may otherwise not have access during the summer months when they are out of school.
+United Way’s Summer Meals 2018 Program provided free and nutritious meals for children who may otherwise not have access during the summer months when they are out of school.
 This year, we have continued a partnership with Samuel Merritt University and their Nurse Scholars for a second summer.
 This partnership is also made possible with the support of UC Cooperative Extension and 2-1-1 Sacramento.

 Dedicated Nurse Scholars participating in the RN to BSN program at Samuel Merritt University, are placed at summer meal sites throughout the region to educate youth about nutrition, health, and wellness.
 They are helping youth develop the ability to detect healthy vs. unhealthy foods through interactive activities so that they can be empowered to make healthy choices.
 A few of the topics the nurse scholars have focused on include dental hygiene, the amount of sugar in sugary drinks, the importance of staying hydrated and identifying the five food groups.
 It is apparent that their efforts have made an impact on the young minds of these children.
 They are paving the way for youth to make conscious decisions to adopt healthy lifestyle habits.